Turkish Clinical Trial Translation

 Translation & Cultural Adaptation

-The importance of quality translation and cultural adaptation cannot be over emphasized in international clinical trials.
+The importance of quality translation services and cultural adaptation cannot be over emphasized in international clinical trials.
 Although good translation products do not assure success, bad ones can cause an otherwise good clinical study to fail by preventing researchers from collecting accurate data or delaying approval from ethics committees.
 Accuracy and cultural context is especially important in the preparation of patient-related information, where not only the accuracy of the text being translated, but how a message is conveyed is of critical importance.

-Experts in translating documents for the pharmaceutical industry use a well established process to ensure that translations are both accurate and culturally sensitive.
+Experts in life sciences translation for the pharmaceutical industry use a well established process to ensure that translations are both accurate and culturally sensitive.
 This process involves numerous steps that are performed systematically by translators who must be fluent in both the source language (the original language in which the study is constructed) and target language (the language in which the study will be conducted).
 There are several studies involving Turkish patients that have demonstrated the importance of using this translation process.
 The main goal of these studies is to cultural adapt translated materials to test for comprehensibility among Turkish patients, while also determining whether the information provided to the patients is equivalent in both the source and target languages [(7, 8, & 9)].

 In the aforementioned studies, health assessment and quality of life questionnaires (HAQs & QoLQs) were translated, culturally adapted, and linguistically validated.
 The translation process consisted of forward translation by a team of experts whose native language is Turkish, followed by back translation and review by another team of experts fluent in both languages.
 Translators in each team agreed upon acceptable phraseology.
 A comparison of patient comprehension in English (the source language) versus Turkish (the target language) indicated that any language differences were overcome due to successful translation techniques.
 This was established through discussion between Turkish patients and clinical investigators.
 Translators also discussed methods and approaches in producing optimal translation products, and translation equivalents were established for terms not commonly used in the Turkish language.

 Translation Issues Each language has its own challenges and cultural aspects that must be addressed.
 This becomes even more critical when translating sensitive documents such as those required for clinical trials.
 Some of the major challenges in the translation of Turkish documents include important differences between Turkish and other languages such as English or Western European languages.
 Turkish is a Ural-Altaic language composed of about 90,000 words, whereas English, a member of the Germanic family, is composed of about 350,000 words.
-As a result, Turkish translations are significantly shorter for the most part than their English equivalents.
+As a result, Turkish translation services are significantly shorter for the most part than their English equivalents.
 This alone is an indication that certain words in the source language (English) may not have exact equivalents in the target language (Turkish) [(9)].

 Back Translation Back translation works best when the languages and cultures involved are closely related, such as Dutch and German.
 It is an important part of the translation process as it helps to ensure that the meaning in the original text is not lost in the translation.
 However, in cases where languages differ significantly, such as English and Turkish, further comparison between the translated and original versions is required.
 In some cases, word equivalents may not exist at all, and translators must come up with the most acceptable functional equivalents in the target language that best represent words or phrases in the source language.